What is the UK labour market?

 The hit to people’s incomes and wider consumer confidence during periods of high unemployment, also hinders the wider economy by weakening consumer spending, a key driver of UK GDP.
 The Bank of England when setting interest rates watches developments in the UK labour market closely because it’s a source of inflationary pressures, particularly pay growth.

 The UK labour market continues to show signs of cooling.
-While still below the historic average, the unemployment rate is rising and the number job vacancies – a good indicator of demand for labour – continues to fall (see Chart 1).
+The unemployment rate has risen, wage growth is slowing and the number job vacancies – a good indicator of demand for labour – continues to fall (see Chart 1).

-The size of UK’s workforce has shrunk significantly with over 900,000 fewer workers since the COVID-19 pandemic, driven by more people off work due to long-term ill health, more older people out of work and fewer young people in work (see Chart 2).
+The size of UK’s workforce has shrunk significantly with over 800,000 fewer workers since the pandemic, driven by more people off work due to long-term ill health, more older people out of work and fewer young people in work (see Chart 2).

 What is the outlook for the UK labour market?